 - Produce an approved research project that will both advance current knowledge of transfer in Ontario and complement ONCAT’s existing research plan.

 - Have the opportunity to participate in research-related events hosted by ONCAT (e.g., conferences, seminars, etc.).
+There may also be opportunity to participate in relevant conferences and/or training identified by the fellow.

 - Recently completed PhD (completed by the start of the award date) within the social sciences, ideally with a focus on Ontario higher education.